 config/aarch64/desktop.toml.
 The resulting image is

-build/aarch64/desktop/harddrive.img, which can be run in an emulator such as QEMU.
+build/aarch64/desktop/harddrive.img, which is then run in the emulator QEMU.

 build.sh and other settings are described in Configuration Settings.